apollo-business-automation/fncmoc-manual-deployment/README.md

 1. ICF
 2. FNCM
 3. CP4BA
-Enter a valid option [1 and 3]: 3 #based on yor license
+Enter a valid option [1 and 3]: 3 # Based on yor license

 Select a License Metric
 1. NonProd